offbynull/coroutines/README.md

 431304956
 ```

-#### Example: Upgrading from old versions
+#### Example: Upgrading from old versions (forward compatability)

-If you update one or more of the methods that make up your coroutine, the method ID will change.
-If you want support to deserializing from the older version, you'll need to supply a ```FramePointUpdater``` to read in the data from the old version and convert it to data expected by the new version.
+If you update a method that's intended to run as part of a coroutine but still want to support deserializing from the old version of that method, you'll need to supply a ```FramePointUpdater``` to convert the older versions the new version.

 Imagine we start ```MyCoroutine```, run it a few times, and then serialize it...